 - Decay speeds up as more bacteria and plaque build-up.

 - The first signs of decay usually are white spots.

-- Enamel weakening continues and finally it breaks down, causing a much larger hole in a tooth that becomes a painful cavity.
+- Enamel weakening continues and finally breaks down, causing a much larger hole that becomes a painful cavity hole.

 - The inner, softer part of your tooth, called the dentin, is now under attack.

 - When tooth pulp is breached, the nerves and blood supply to your tooth react with pain and throbbing.

 Our expertly trained dental team is ready to provide you with the best quality painless cavity treatment regardless of the severity of your tooth decay.
 When any of the aforementioned symptoms occur, consider scheduling an in-person evaluation at our top dental office.

 Even when you practice regular brushing and flossing and see your dentist twice a year, other things can conspire to cause a hole in a tooth to occur:

 - Genetics play a role in tooth decay.
 If your parents were cavity-prone, you may be too.